golubitsky/explorations/system-design/acing-system-design-interview-book-notes/ch02-typical-interview-flow.md

         - no linearizability
       - what can we do to prevent and/or mitigate each situation to improve fault-tolerance of component and overall system?
 - design the data model. discuss possible analytics.
+- search bar
+  - Elasticsearch
+    - loose mapping of terms from SQL DB to ES:
+      - DB: index
+      - Partition: shard
+      - Table: type (deprecated without replacement)
+      - Column: field
+      - Row: document
+      - Schema: mapping
+      - Index: everything is indexed
+    - query context
+      - "how well does the document match the query clause?" — relevance score
+    - filter context
+      - "does this document match the query clause?" — yes or no
-- discuss failure design, graceful degradation,
+- discuss failure design, graceful degradation
   - levels of urgency of failures
     - if service is dependency of other services, maybe higher urgency
   - observability: logging, monitoring, alerting
+    - **never forget to mention monitoring!**
     - refer to Google's SRE book for 4 golden signals of monitoring:
       - latency - we could add alerts for latency exceeding SLA
       - traffic — alerts for higher traffic than supported by load testing
       - errors - high-urgency alerts for 500s and select 400s that must be addressed urgently
       - saturation — depending on system constraints (CPU, memory, I/O), set up utilization targets that should not be exceeded; another example: file or DB usage may run out
     - 3 instruments of monitoring: metrics (a variable we can measure), dashboards, alerts
       - these are populated by processing log data
     - logging